IBM PCjr: Issues

-One of the most significant complaints about the PCjr was its chiclet keyboard, which was described as unsuitable for serious typing and "nearly useless."
+One of the most significant complaints about the PCjr was its chiclet keyboard, which was described as unsuitable for serious typing and "nearly useless".
 The lack of direct function keys was a pain point for word processing.

 Cost

 The PCjr's cost was its biggest disadvantage, even more so than the keyboard.
-The price point was perceived as too high for a home computer, yet the PCjr was not powerful enough to be a business machine.
+The price was perceived as too high for a home computer, yet the PCjr was not powerful enough to be a business machine.
 IBM's lack of clear messaging on their target market (home, schools, or executives working at home) made it difficult for software developers, consumers, and dealers to prepare for the product.
-The price point was perceived as targeting a market that did not exist.
-IBM was surprised to learn that many of the initial customers for the PCjr were not home users as they assumed, but instead businesses who wanted a cheaper PC that took less space on a desk.
+The price was perceived as targeting a market that did not exist.
+IBM was surprised to learn that many of the initial customers for the PCjr were not home users, as they assumed, but instead businesses who wanted a cheaper PC that took less space on a desk.